micmejia/bible-dump/AMPC/Luke/Luke 6.md

 Then He glanced around at them all and said to the man, Stretch out your hand!
-And he did so, and his hand was fully restored [^c]_like the other one_.
+And he did so, and his hand was fully restored _like the other one_.